Resources for Lesbian, Gay, Bisexual, Transgender (LGBT) Students

 Human Rights Campaign

 The Workplace section of the HRC website provides comprehensive information on workplace and corporate attitudes and policies surrounding sexual orientation.
 Includes links to information about employee groups, organizations and companies offering domestic partnership benefits, and legal and discrimination policies.
-Also a bibliography of career related issues.

 The Human Rights Campaign is also the publisher of the Corporate Equality Index.
 Based on a 10-point system that rates corporate policies and actions toward the LGBT community, the index "provides a simple way to evaluate whether America's biggest employers are treating their gay, lesbian, bisexual and transgender employees and consumers equitably."